Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$: Scalar Leptoquarks in and

-The mixing coefficients are $\epsilon^{\textrm{loop}}_{p }= C_{1}^{p} \alpha_{p}/m_{\tilde S_{1}}^{2}$ and $\epsilon^{\textrm{loop}}_{n }= C_{1}^{n} \alpha_{n}/m_{\tilde S_{1}}^{2} $.
+The mixing coefficients are $\varepsilon_{2} ^{p,\tilde S_{1}}= C_{2}^{p,\tilde{S}_1}\alpha_{p}/m_{\tilde S_{1}}^{2}$ and $\varepsilon_{2}^{n,\tilde S_{1}}= C_{2}^{n,\tilde{S}_1} \alpha_{n}/m_{\tilde S_{1}}^{2} $.

-The $S_{3}^{4/3}$ can generate the same loop-induced nucleon decay as $\tilde S_{1}$.
-The only difference is in the chirality of the interaction.
-In calculating the loop contribution, we use $\xi =1$ gauge and find a negligible contribution of the ghost field.
+The triplet leptoquarks $S_{3}^{4/3}$ and $S_{3}^{-2/3}$ can generate the loop-induced nucleon decay as $\tilde S_{1}$.
+Due to the chirality difference of the operators in the amplitude, we calculate the loop contribution using the $\xi =1$ gauge and find a negligible contribution of the ghost field.
+In the case of the $S_{3}^{-2/3}$ leptoquark, the diquark coupling is between different generations of the two down-type quarks.
+However, the amplitude is the same as in the case of $S_{3}^{4/3}$.